Bosniak epic poetry: Avdo Međedović

-It had been written down in 1885 by F. S. Krauss from an eighty-five-year old singer named Ahmed Isakov Šemić in Rotimlje, Hercegovina, and had been published in Dubrovnik in 1886.
-It was later reprinted, with minor changes in dialect, in cheap paper editions in Sarajevo, without notes and introduction.
-In this form it was read to Avdo.
-Krauss’s text has 2,160 lines; Avdo’s in 1935 had 12,323 lines and in 1950, 8,488 lines. ...
-The opening scene of "The Wedding of Meho, Son of Smail" is an assembly of the lords of the Turkish Border in the city of Kanidža.
-In Krauss’s published version this assembly occupies 141 lines; Avdo’s text has 1,053 lines.Avdo learned from many men, firstly from his father Ćor Huso Husein of Kolašin "whose reputation seems to have been prodigious".
+Avdo learned from many men, firstly from his father Ćor Huso Husein of Kolašin "whose reputation seems to have been prodigious".
 Lord mentions that though Avdo had a great endurance and mastery as a poet, "his voice was not especially good.
 He was hoarse, and the goiter on the left side of his neck could not have helped." in 1935 Lord asked Međedović to recall a song he heard only once, for this he asked another guslar, Mumin Vlahovljak of Plevlje, to sing his song "Bećiragić Meho", unknown to Međedović.
 After he heard the song of 2,294 lines, he sung it himself, but made it almost three times longer, 6,313 lines.